2022 Bolton Metropolitan Borough Council election: Electoral process

-The council elects its councillors in thirds, with a third being up for election every year for three years, with no election in the fourth year.
-The election will take place by first-past-the-post voting, with wards generally being represented by three councillors, with one elected in each election year to serve a four-year term.
+The council elects its councillors in thirds, with a third up for election every year for three years and no election in the fourth year.
+The election used first-past-the-post voting.
+Each ward was represented by three councillors, with one normally elected in each election year to serve a four-year term.

-All registered electors (British, Irish, Commonwealth and European Union citizens) living in Bolton aged 18 or over will be entitled to vote in the election.
-People who live at two addresses in different councils, such as university students with different term-time and holiday addresses, are entitled to be registered for and vote in elections in both local authorities.
-Voting in-person at polling stations will take place from 07:00 to 22:00 on election day, and voters will be able to apply for postal votes or proxy votes in advance of the election.
+All registered electors (British, Irish, Commonwealth and European Union citizens) living in Bolton aged 18 or over were entitled to vote.
+People who lived at two addresses in different council areas, such as university students with different term-time and holiday addresses, could be registered for and vote in elections in both local authorities.
+Polling stations were open from 07:00 to 22:00 on election day, and voters could apply for postal or proxy votes in advance.

 Campaign

 The Conservative councillor Adele Warren said that increases in the cost of living would affect the election, with people "frightened about turning their electricity or heating on".
 She said that the Conservative Chancellor of the Exchequer Rishi Sunak "could have gone much, much further" with measures to help people.